rubygems/bundler/UPGRADING.md

 The following is a summary of the changes that we plan to introduce in Bundler 3, why we will be making those changes, and what the deprecation process will look like.
-All these deprecations will be printed by default in the upcoming Bundler 2.1 release.
+All these deprecations are printed by default in the Bundler 2.1 release.

 If you don't want to deal with deprecations right now and want to toggle them off, you can do it through configuration.
 Set the `BUNDLE_SILENCE_DEPRECATIONS`